CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Manual has no images.

-S joined to the finish of F or K is better turned up rather than down.
+KS, FS: S joined to the finish of F or K is better turned up rather than down.
 (Teaching 1)

 ![alt text](assets/teach-1-bits/ks-t105.jpg)\
 Teaching 1: ks-correct, ks-not-recommended\